Kshitee Jog

 She played a role in Sony TV's Maan Rahe Tera Pitaah.
 She was also part of comedy sitcom Sarabhai vs Sarabhai until replaced by Shital Thakkar.

 She also acted in TV series Navya which ended on 29 June 2012.

 Family

-She is the daughter of Marathi actor Anant Jog and Marathi actress Ujwala Jog.
+She is the daughter of Marathi actor Anant Jog and Marathi actress Ujjwala Jog.
 She married Marathi actor-director Hemant Dhome in 2012.